 In 2013/14, the allocation of business rates resources changed following the introduction of a business rates retention scheme which aims to give Councils a greater incentive to grow businesses but also increases the financial risk due to volatility and non-collection of rates.
 Instead of paying NNDR to a central pool, local authorities retain a proportion of the total collectable rates due.
-In the case of East Staffordshire the local share is 40% (2019/20 40%).
-The remainder is distributed to the preceptors and in the case of East Staffordshire these are Central Government 50% (2019/20 25%), Staffordshire County Council 9% (2019/20 34%) and Staffordshire Commissioner Fire and Rescue Authority 1% (2019/20 1%).
+In the case of East Staffordshire the local share is 40%.
+The remainder is distributed to the preceptors and in the case of East Staffordshire these are Central Government 50%, Staffordshire County Council 9% and Staffordshire Commissioner Fire and Rescue Authority 1%.

 In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office Agency.
 As such, authorities are expected to make a provision for these amounts.
-The total provision at 31^{st} March 2021 has been calculated at £6.148m (£5.165m at 31^{st} March 2020).
+The total provision at 31st March 2022 has been calculated at £4.711m (£6.148m at 31st March 2021).

-The business rates shares payable to preceptors for 2020/21 were estimated before the start of the financial year and these sums have been paid in 2020/21 and charged to the Collection Fund in year.
+The business rates shares payable to preceptors for 2021/22 were estimated before the start of the financial year and these sums have been paid in 2021/22 and charged to the Collection Fund in year.

-The total non-domestic rateable value at 31 March 2021 was £138.566m, compared to £138.855m at 31 March 2020.
-The national non-domestic rate multiplier for the year was 51.2p for properties with a rateable value in excess of £51k and 49.9p for properties with a rateable value lower than £51k, compared to 50.4p and 49.1p respectively for the previous year.
+The total non-domestic rateable value at 31^{st} March 2022 was £139.060m, compared to £138.566m at 31^{st} March 2021.
+The national non-domestic rate multiplier for the year was 51.2p for properties with a rateable value in excess of £51k and 49.9p for properties with a rateable value lower than £51k, this remained the same from the previous year.

-The reduction in income from Business Ratepayers during 2020/21 reflects the retail, hospitality and nursery reliefs granted to support business as part of the Government response from the impact of Covid 19.
+The increase in income from Business Ratepayers during 2021/22 reflects the reduction of retail, hospitality and nursery reliefs granted to support business as part of the Government response from the impact of Covid 19 compared to 20/21.
 The Collection Fund deficit will be recovered in future years, in accordance with the respective legislative requirements.